smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Bug/Flying Quiver Dancers get an item named GossamerWing (select "Stick" in the teambuilder).
-It negates the Flying weaknesses (take half damage from Rock, Ice, and Electric moves, and SR).
+It negates the Flying weaknesses (take half damage from Rock, Ice, and Electric moves, and SR), and adds +1 SpA back to Quiver Dance.

 - Weather-inducing abilities now last for only 5 turns (and are unaffected by items).
 Weather moves have +1 priority.
 Forecast and Flower Gift will make